Keizaal/Keizaal/TROUBLESHOOTING.md

 Download the [.Net Framework 4.8 Runtime](https://go.microsoft.com/fwlink/?LinkId=2085155).
 Be sure to restart your computer afterward.

+### "*Wabbajack is stuck during installation.*"

+Simply restart Wabbajack, you will not lose progress on your downloads.

 ### "*A mod fails to download.*"

 If Wabbajack fails to download a mod, try downloading it manually.
 Place the manually downloaded mod in your downloads folder where the other Wabbajack downloads are in your Mod Organizer.
 Do not extract them.
 Note that some of these are big files and may take a while.